Friday, August 17, 2018

 1967 in Coffey's Field

 Frank Sisk , another Brother of Ann's went on to join the Army and originally moved into the N.B.A. scheme before finally settling in Ballyphehane with his Wife , Mary.
+He had a love for the sport of darts which he regularly played at the Ardmanning pub.
 Sadly he passed away in 2000.
 Ann remembers him as a fun child who was easy to mind and full of love.

 Frank aged 6